It is no surprise that while everyone is stuck at home during this time that book sales across the board when it comes to low content books are down.

 Step 1: Creating Your Puzzle Interiors For Your Activity Book

 We have already decided we don’t actually want to create the puzzle interiors by hand.
 What we are going to do is create a bunch of puzzles, and then tweak the interiors slightly to make them niched down and standing out from everyone else on Amazon!

 Book Bolt recently acquired a software called PuzzleWiz.io.
 This software allows you to generate these puzzles with the click of a button.

-This software is INCLUDED in your Book Bolt account with a 2 month free trial.
+This software is INCLUDED in your Book Bolt account if you have a PRO account.
 So before we go any further, either log in to your Book Bolt account, or grab one here: https://bookbolt.io/pricing/.

 Once you are inside, you will notice that it includes multiple types of puzzles that can be created, many with just a single button click.
 Puzzles like Sudoku are all created in the backend with math, and then kicks out the puzzle for you.
 Other puzzle types like Crosswords are going to allow you to upload your own words to create the puzzle.
 This way, each and every puzzle you put into your book will be unique!